Student Learning Outcomes

 ARCH 114 - GREEN ARCHITECTURE AND LEED

-(1) Students recognize "Integrated Design" and how this approach differs from the typical, linear design approach.
+(1) Students will recognize "Integrated Design" and how this approach differs from the typical, linear design approach.

 (2) Students will identify the potential materials or systems that can impact Indoor Environmental Quality (IEQ).